jeedom/core/docs/en_US/faq.md

-Does Jeedom require a subscription?
+Jeedom nécessite-t-il un abonnement ?
 =====================================

 No, Jeedom is fully usable without any need of